dimitriwalters/grunt-app-template/README.md

 # grunt-website-template

-A template to create websites using grunt.
-Currently contains tasks to run uglifyjs and copy html and css files.
+A basic template for a web app using grunt.
+Contains tasks to minify css and js files.